4450 Pan: Contact binary

 Pan is a contact binary, composed of two lobes in mutual contact, held together only by their weak gravitational attraction, and typically show a dumbbell-like shape (also see 4769 Castalia).
 A large number of near-Earth objects are thought to be contact binaries.

 Diameter and albedo

 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for stony asteroids of 0.20 and calculates a diameter of 1.1 kilometers, while photometric observations by Italian Albino Carbognani at Saint-Barthelemy Observatory (B04) gave a diameter of 1.0±0.2 kilometers.

 Rotation period

 In September 2013, a rotational lightcurve of Pan was obtained from photometric observations by American astronomer Brian Warner at his Palmer Divide Station (716) in Colorado.
 It gave a long rotation period of 56.48±0.02 hours with a brightness variation of 0.64 in magnitude (U=3).

-The results supersedes two previous observations by Petr Pravec at Silvano Casulli that gave a period of 60±12 and 3.51±0.02 hours, respectively (U=2/1).
+The results supersedes two previous observations by Petr Pravec and Silvano Casulli that gave a period of 60±12 and 3.51±0.02 hours, respectively (U=2/1).